pcwalton/multilist/README.md

 `multilist` is a Rust data structure that represents an *intrusive set of doubly-linked lists*, indexed by number.
 Objects owned by the multilist can belong to any number of the constituent linked lists.
-Only one allocation is used per object.
+Only one allocation is used per object, regardless of the number of lists it is in.

 When first adding an object (e.g. via `push_back()`), you choose which linked list it is to initially belong to.
 You can then find it with an iterator and add it to other lists via `push_back_existing()`.
 Objects can